Mort & Phil: Bestiájez

 The giant agent of the T.I.A.
 He usually has to hunt down Mort and Phil because they do not want to do their missions.
 A rather minor character, his face has changed many times in the past.
 Many other agents appear, most of them having descriptive surnames ending in "-ez" ("Bestiájez" comes from "bestia", beast/brute).

 Tete Cohete

 Tete Cohete (lit.
-"Tete Rocket") is a fifteen-year-old boy who is an enthusiastic amateur mechanic and inventor.
+"Tete Rocket") is a preteen boy who is an enthusiastic amateur mechanic and inventor.
 He habitually tinkers with mechanical devices, turning many of them into rocket-powered (hence his name) or hazardous contraptions, and because he neglects to warn other people about his modifications, often causes a lot of grief to any adults in his vicinity.

 Tete Cohete was the main protagonist for another Ibáñez comic series which ran from 1981 to 1986.
 He makes infrequent cameos in other Ibáñez titles, particularly Mortadelo y Filemón and El botones Sacarino.